 Infections occur only in discrete foci in South and Central America, most often in men aged 20 to 50, especially coffee growers of Colombia, Venezuela, and Brazil.
+An estimated 10 million people in South America are infected.
 Although a relatively unusual opportunistic infection, paracoccidioidomycosis sometimes occurs in immunocompromised patients, including those with AIDS.
 Although specific natural sites for Paracoccidioides brasiliensis remain undefined, it is presumed to exist in soil as a mold, with infection due to inhalation of conidia (spores produced by the mycelial form of the fungus).
 Conidia convert to invasive yeasts in the lungs and are assumed to spread to other sites via blood and lymphatics.

 Symptoms and Signs

 Most people who inhale conidia of P. brasiliensis do not become ill; illness, if it occurs, usually manifests as acute pneumonia, which may spontaneously resolve.
 Clinically apparent infections can become chronic and progressive but are not usually fatal.
 There are 3 patterns: